kumarrajesh1992-arch/kumarrajesh1992-arch.github.io/README.md

 # Kumar Rajesh – GitHub Pages

-This repository hosts my academic and data visualisation portfolio, including coursework for PP434 (LSE MPP, 2025–26).
+This repository hosts my portfolio and project work the data science course PP434 I completed as a part of my MPP (2025-26) at SPP, LSE taught by Professor Richard Davies and team.

 - Portfolio: /portfolio/
 - Main project: /project/